azizCan10/cryptoTrackingApp/README.md

 ## Features

 * Sign up
-* Add any crypto in Binance to your watchlist
+* Add any crypto to your watchlist
-* See any crypto price in Binance
+* See any crypto price

 ## Db